adityashah1603/Vehicle-Counting-Using-CV2-and-YOLO/README.md

 Installation: Follow the installation instructions to set up the required dependencies.

 Configuration: Customize the configuration settings to suit your specific use case, such as adjusting detection thresholds or video input sources.

-Run the Code: Execute the provided scripts to start processing video streams and witness the vehicle counting magic!
+-You should download the yolov3 weights file from https://pjreddie.com/yolo/ Run the Code: Execute the provided scripts to start processing video streams and witness the vehicle counting magic!